onnx/models/README.md

 </p>

 # Open Neural Network eXchange (ONNX) Model Zoo
-The ONNX Model Zoo is a collection of pre-trained models for state of the art works in deep learning.
+The ONNX Model Zoo is a collection of pre-trained models for state of the art models in deep learning.
 Models are available in the ONNX protobuf format.
-Where available and supported, the models are also available in the MXNet Model Server (MMS) archive format.
+Where available and supported, the models are also available in the  Model Server archive format.
 Accompanying each model are [Jupyter](http://jupyter.org) notebooks for model training and running inference with the trained model.
 The notebooks are written in Python using [MXNet](http://mxnet.incubator.apache.org) as a backend and include links to the training dataset as well as references to the original paper that describes the model architecture.

-## Model Serving with MMS
+## Model Serving
-Many of the models in this model zoo can be served with [MXNet Model Server](https://github.com/awslabs/mxnet-model-server) (MMS).
-MMS is a flexible and easy tool to serve deep learning models by providing a REST API with an inference end point.
-Supported ONNX models such as those converted from Chainer, CNTK, MXNet, and PyTorch can be served with MMS.
-To learn about ONNX model serving with MMS, refer to the [MMS ONNX documentation](https://github.com/awslabs/mxnet-model-server/blob/master/docs/export_from_onnx.md).
+Many of the models in this model zoo can be served with [Model Server](https://github.com/awslabs/mxnet-model-server) .
+Model Server is a flexible and easy tool to serve deep learning models by providing a REST API with an inference end point.
+Supported ONNX models such as those converted from Chainer, CNTK, MXNet, and PyTorch can be served with Model Server.
+To learn about ONNX model serving with Model Server, refer to the [MMS ONNX documentation](https://github.com/awslabs/mxnet-model-server/blob/master/docs/export_from_onnx.md).

 ## Model Visualization
 You can see visualizations of each model's network architecture by using [Netron](https://lutzroeder.github.io/Netron).